LucvandenBrand/Tiled2GBA/README.md

 4. `make`

 This should result in a cute little `Tiled2GBA` binary.

+### Player
+The player contains a `gbaMap` library in its `lib` folder, **which you can use for your own gba projects**.
+Both the player as the library come with a handy `make` file.
+Builing the player and its libraries is done by going into the `player` folder and executing **one** of the two commands:

+- `make no-content` to make the player without any map data.
+- `make` to make the player with map data in the `data` folder appended.

+You should have a GBA rom now.

 ### Contributing
 Contributions are always welcome!
 You can make a contribution by: